Turkish artist 'witch hunt' deepens | DW | 15.07.2021

 "The fact that these people in the arts field are treated so worthlessly, that they have so little security, and that no solutions are found to this problem means that they are being denied their basic rights as citizens," Yigit said.

-Artists receiving no or little state aid have initiated solidarity campaigns through which they reach out to help each other financially and more generally through support networks.
+Artists receiving little or no state aid have initiated solidarity campaigns through which they reach out to help each other financially and more generally through support networks.

 "If a country wants to become more beautiful and develop, it needs art," said actor Levent Uzumcu, who is annoyed when his colleagues shy away from taking a public stand.
-He remains optimistic about the future of his country, which he says is poised to take big steps toward democracy and the rule of law.
+Yet he remains optimistic about the future of his country, which he says is poised to one day take big steps toward democracy and the rule of law.

-The journalist and writer Barbaros Altug is less optimistic, however.
-Also active during the Gezi protests when they were brutally stopped by the police, he then moved to Berlin and wrote his first novel.
+The journalist and writer Barbaros Altug is less hopeful, however.
+Also active during the Gezi protests when they were brutally suppressed by the police, he then moved to Berlin and wrote his first novel.
 But he was drawn back to Turkey.

 But then the AKP used the 2016 coup attempt as a tool of repression against intellectuals and opposition figures.
 The writer turned his back on his country for good.
 Since then, he has been living in Paris.